 1. Christmas in Pennsylvania

-In Pennsylvania, the Moravians continue their tradition of building a winter wonderland under the tree.
+In Pennsylvania, the Moravians continue building a winter wonderland under the tree.
 Known as a “putz,” in the same state, the children of German immigrants are accustomed to receiving gifts from the Belsnickle (a German Santa Claus).
 Who sometimes beats those who have been naughty during the year with a stick.